Pittsburgh Freethought Community

 The first officers of the PFC were Dana Morgenroth - President, Lizzie Vaughn - Vice President, Jacki Richey - Treasurer, and Victor Bernard - Secretary.

-Since its founding, PFC has been locally partnered with the First Unitarian Church of Pittsburgh and Sunday Assembly Pittsburgh.
+Since its founding, PFC has locally partnered with the First Unitarian Church of Pittsburgh and Sunday Assembly Pittsburgh.

 © 2019 Pittsburgh Freethought Community, a 501(c)(3) non-profit, All Rights Reserved | Privacy Policy